 We especially enjoy Waynesville’s Boojum Brewing, and they have gluten-free bread for their burgers.

-This area is close to Cherokee, Mingo Falls, and one entrance to Great Smoky Mountains National Park.
+This area is also close to Cherokee, Mingo Falls, and one entrance to the Great Smoky Mountains National Park.

 Lake Junaluska is located at 91 North Lakeshore Drive in Lake Junaluska, NC 28745.